Integrity: Executive Coaching Teleseminar

 I was very pleased to be invited to a meeting with former MCI Worldcom internal auditor, Cynthia Cooper, sponsored by Accelerent.
 She is the employee who discovered and “blew the whistle” on the $11 billion financial fraud that, along with Enron, changed corporate governance in America.
 Unfortunately, similar frauds continue to be perpetrated.
 Her story, also told in Extraordinary Circumstances, illustrates an important principle of business integrity.

-Lying is the toughest part of being a salesman.
+Lying is the toughest part of being a salesman

 Two Faced Mask